Mary Wilombe

-Mary Wilombe (born 22 September 1997) is a Zambian footballer who plays as a midfielder for Red Arrows FC and the Zambia women's national team.
+Mary Wilombe (born 22 September 1997) is a Zambian footballer who plays as a midfielder for Red Arrows F.C. and the Zambia women's national team.

 International career

 Wilombe represented Zambia at the 2014 FIFA U-17 Women's World Cup.

 On 2 July 2021, Wilombe was called up to the 23-player Zambia squad for the delayed 2020 Summer Olympics.

 Wilombe was called up to the Zambia squad for the 2022 Women's Africa Cup of Nations, where they finished in third place.

 She was named to the Zambia squad for the 2023 FIFA Women's World Cup.

 On 3 July 2024, Wilombe was called up to the Zambia squad for the 2024 Summer Olympics.